 Well, I don't know who wouldn't want to be a part of the pamily, but I'm in, and I'm going to start claiming that because you are a great connector, and also I love that you're giving the download away because that was very helpful for me as well, so we'll make sure to include that in the notes.

-For anyone out there that's interested in lifecycle marketing, we'll also include a link there where you can go take an assessment and find out if there's any gaps in your business, and other than that Scott did [crosstalk 00:47:05].
+For anyone out there that's interested in lifecycle automation, we'll also include a link there where you can go take an assessment and find out if there's any gaps in your business, and other than that Scott did [crosstalk 00:47:05].

 I just thought of one more thing, I got to point this out, because we kind of glossed over it earlier but-